Score-Based Explanations in Data Management and Machine Learning: An Answer-Set Programming Approach to Counterfactual Analysis: The Shapley Value in Databases

 \section{The Shapley Value in Databases}

 The Shapley value was proposed in game theory by Lloyd Shapley in 1953 \cite{S53}, to quantify the contribution of a player to a coalition game where players share a wealth function.\footnote{The original paper and related ones on the Shapley value can be found in the book edited by Alvin Roth \cite{R88}.
 Shapley and Roth shared the Nobel Prize in Economic Sciences 2012.} It has been applied in many disciplines.
 In particular, it has been investigated in computer science under {\em algorithmic game theory} \cite{DBLP:books/cu/NRTV2007}, and it has been applied to many and different computational problems.
 The computation of the Shapley value is, in general, intractable.
-In many scenarios where it is applied its computation turns out to be $\shp$-hard \cite{FK92,DBLP:journals/mor/DengP94}.
+In many scenarios where it is applied its computation turns out to be $\shp$-hard \cite{FK92,DBLP:journals/mor/DengP94}. \ Here, the class $\shp$ contains the problems of {\em counting} the solutions for problems in $\nit{NP}$.
+A typical problem in the class, actually, hard for the class, is $\#\nit{SAT}$, about counting the number of satisfying assignments for a propositional formula.
+Clearly, this problem cannot be easier than $\nit{SAT}$, because a solution for $\#\nit{SAT}$ immediately gives a solution for $\nit{SAT}$ \cite{arora}.

 In particular, the Shapley value has been used in knowledge representation, to measure the degree of inconsistency of a propositional knowledge base \cite{HK10}; in machine learning to provide explanations for the outcomes of classification models on the basis of numerical scores assigned to the participating feature values \cite{LL17} (c.f.
 Section \ref{sec:shap}); and in data management to measure the contribution of a tuple to a query answer \cite{LBKS20}, which we briefly review in this section.